Home Compare ERIE vs FIE.DE

 Erie Indemnity Company vs Fielmann Group: Which Stock Looks Stronger in 2026?

-Erie Indemnity Company leads structurally, with profitability as the clearest single gap between the two profiles.
+Erie Indemnity Company holds the cleaner structural position, with profitability as the main driver and growth adding further support.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ERIE: S&P 500, FIE.DE: HDAX).

-Most of the visible separation comes from profitability.
-Erie Indemnity Company leads by 12 points on the overall comparison score.
+The clearest separation starts in profitability, with growth adding a second layer of support.
+Erie Indemnity Company leads by 9 points on the overall comparison score.

 Trajectory Similarity